 Inadequate Cooling and Lubrication

-Many high-pressure seals rely on the pumped fluid or external flushing for cooling and lubrication.
-When flushing lines clog or cooling flow is insufficient, seal temperature rises quickly.
+Many high-pressure seals depend on the pumped fluid, flush line, or external cooling arrangement for temperature control and lubrication.
+If that flow is reduced, the seal area can heat up quickly.

 Dry Running and Suction Starvation